ericlupy/isar_rep/README.md

 ```
 python verisig_parse_results.py --benchmark=<uuv|mc> --network=<control network yaml file> --verisig_output_path=<directory of verisig output txt files> --initial_state_regions_csv=<csv file of partitioned regions from previous step>
 ```
+The verification of each region will be run in a subprocess, output to a txt log file.
 The verification results of all initial state regions will be parsed from Verisig logs and written to another csv file.
+Execution time of verifying each region will be recorded at the end of every txt log file.

 ### Step 3: Repair controller networks